Open-MBEE/exec-ve/README.md

 * cd into angular-mms root dir
 * _npm install_ (install all node module dependencies specified in package.json - these will install into a local node_modules folder)
 * _grunt_ - default task - this will create a dist and build directory, the dist contains concatenated and minified versions of our module js code and css, build directory contains all necessary files to run the application from a server
 * _grunt server:ems_ - does the default, plus runs a webserver at localhost:9000 out of /build and a proxy server that proxies to ems for any path starting with /alfresco.
-This allows us to test with real service endpoint (there are other options like server:a, server:b that proxies to europaems-dev-staging-a and europaems-dev-staging-b)
+This allows us to test with real service endpoint (there are other options like server:a, server:b that proxies to dev-staging-a and dev-staging-b)
 * _grunt clean_ - deletes dist and build folders

 ## Problems?